Tourist attacked by stingray at Mount Maunganui beach

 Lifeguards rushed to the scene to medically assist until an ambulance arrived.

-The man was taken to hospital.
+The man was transported to Tauranga Hospital with a minor injury.

 McGongle said there are many stingrays around the area, and orcas often visit the beach to feed on them.